DockerToolbox/version-helper/README.md

 	&& \
 ```

-> The output is a [hadolint](https://github.com/CICDToolbox/hadolint) compliant piece of code that you can add directly to your Dockerfile.

 ### Comparing different versions of the same operating system

 The following is a demonstration of the output from 4 different versions of the same operating system (Ubuntu), just to demonstrate the results.